mithril-security/blindai/.github/ISSUE_TEMPLATE/bug-report.md

 3. and so on…

 ## Blindai Versions
-Please mention the version of the server and the client that you are using.
+Mention the version of the server and the client that you are using.

-BlindAI Client : ""
+- BlindAI Client : ""
-BlindAI Server : ""
+- BlindAI Server : ""

 ## Additional Information

-Any additional information, configuration or data that might be necessary to reproduce the issue.
+Add any additional information, configuration or data that might be necessary to reproduce the issue.

 Examples:
 - OS: [e.g. Fedora Linux]